yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### Internal

-This plugin allows you to set an endpoint to not be listened to by the Tyk Gateway, but can be called by other APIs by using the `tyk://` prefix.
+This plugin allows an endpoint not be listened to by the Tyk Gateway, but can be called by other APIs using the `tyk://self/` prefix.

 ### Method Transforms